Running a large hotel venue in Dubai comes with a unique set of challenges.

 A venue manager is more like the mayor of a small city than a hotel general manager.

 The challenge is real.
 A quick look at reviews, notably larger service venues, will show the same problem over and over again; poor service.

 While reviews are quick to blame staff, the problem is not an easy one to solve, even with the most experienced of serving professionals.

-Staff barely out of training are expected to keep an eye on a vast service area filled with patrons speaking multiple languages with different dietary requirements in extreme outside temperatures.
+Staff barely out of training keeps an eye on a vast service area filled with patrons speaking multiple languages with different dietary requirements in extreme outside temperatures.

 Typical service experience in Dubai will start with getting the attention of the waiter, they bring over the menu, get their attention again, they take the order.
 Meals are delivered and dishes taken away.
 Get the waiter’s attention again, ask for the bill, they bring back the bill then go back for the credit card machine.

 Was the guest sitting at the far end of the pool?
 That particular server has just walked nearly a kilometer for one order!
 There must be a better way.
 Don’t get us wrong, there are many venues that get this right – Dubai and the rest of the United Arab Emirates is just more challenging.